LightSpring Home Care

 Correct Orientation, and Continued Training for Staff

 All caregiving staff are required to be properly trained and certified prior to being staffed.
-Through the process of supervision and evaluation our caregivers will continue to be provided with hands-on training from skilled nurses throughout the duration of care for a patient.
+Through the process of supervision and evaluation, our caregivers will continue to be provided with hands-on training from skilled nurses throughout the duration of care for a client.

 Step 4